dapr/quickstarts/actors/csharp/sdk/README.md

 ### What happened

-When you ran `dotnet run` for the client app:
+When you ran the client app:

 1. A `SmartDetectorActor` is created with these properties: Id = 1, Location = "First Floor", Status = "Ready".
 2. Another `SmartDetectorActor` is created with these properties: Id = 2, Location = "Second Floor", Status = "Ready".